AGoyet/LVSconnect/README.md

 The values from the config file are overridden by those passed on the command line.

 A specific case is the base-url parameter.
 If this is not provided, the program will ask interactively for the url, then create a configuration file to save it for future use.
+This url is used to detect if the La Vie Scolaire or pronote back end should be used.

 ## Distribution / customization